sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 fnParseInt( { number : 'afy', radix : 36 } );
 {% endhighlight %}

 This JavaScript method and similar methods in Sass have served us really well.
-But expanding on these ideas is what lead me to consider a single `option` in a mixin versus passing in a list or individually named arguments.
+But expanding on these ideas is what lead me to consider a single `option` in a mixin versus passing in a list of individually named arguments.
 Interestingly enough, and this was pointed out to me by a colleague, this very same model is heavily used in much of Backbone.
 The concept of `options` in Backbone is basically a javascript object of __key/value__ pairs that provide data to a method call.

 {% highlight js %}
 var makeVehicle = function(make, options) {